 Note: The maps saved in the Map Library can be reused in any monitoring session created in the project.

 8. Click Save.

-To edit or delete a map, click a map and select Details to edit the map or Delete to delete the map as shown in Figure 10: Editing or Deleting a Map.
+To edit or delete a map, click a map and select Details to edit the map or Delete to delete the map.